• Share page

 PC The standard lights provided with MSFS are "Objects."
 On the Scenery Editor screen, select [View]-[Objects] to open the Objects screen.

-You will then find objects called "Light_Cold" and "Light_Warm".
+You will then find the light objects that come standard with MSFS.
+The two most popular lights are "Light_Cold" and "Light_Warm".
 "Light_Cold" is a white light (daylight color).
 "Light_Warm" is a light with a slight orange tint (incandescent color).
-Select one of them and click the [Add] button at the bottom left of the screen.

 PC First, drag the red square next to the light's coordinate axis and drag it upwards (on the Y axis).
 Look at the Y coordinate value displayed next to the coordinate axis and gradually increase the height of the light.
 The light will then appear on the screen, illuminating the area around it.